davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 - ***View additional menu options***

   Wherever a file or context menu is shown, hold `Opt` and optionally `Shift` to display additional menu options.

+- ***Use spring-loaded folders***

+  You can `Drag` files or folders onto other folders and pause for a split second to reveal the content of that folder.
+You can continue to do this to any depth, then:

+  - `Drop` the item to move (hold `Opt` to copy)
+  - `Drag` the folder outside of the Finder window to return to the original folder
+  - Hit `Esc` to cancel the operation

 - ***Batch rename files***